 The Usual Track

-Many youngsters benefit from orthodontics after their baby teeth have fallen out and the permanent teeth have grown in.
+Many youngsters benefit from ortho screenings in Hamilton after their baby teeth have fallen out and the permanent teeth have grown in.
 The length of treatment time can vary but often falls around two years.

 Orthodontic treatment can solve almost every bite issue, but success relies on proper patient compliance.
 Wearing elastic bands consistently, keeping follow-up appointments, and practicing outstanding home care can all lead to a beautiful smile.
 This commitment involves frequent preventive visits with our hygienist as well; this helps avoid permanent staining from weakened enamel and cavities around brackets.
 Hamilton Riverside Dentistry specializes in helping our orthodontic patients enjoy a successful outcome: a gorgeous, healthy smile.